avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

 *Ensnare GIF?*

 * Queen's Parasite now has a duration of 168 seconds.
+* Reduced Hatchery Costs from 300 Minerals -> 250
 * Increased the Hatchery delay between larva spawns from 12 -> 19.9
 * Decreased the Lair delay between larva spawns from 12 -> 10
 * Decreased the Hive delay between larva spawns from 12 -> 10